kurokoda/axial/README.md

 a Financial Range component with two text inputs, the minimum and maximum value of the range.

-## Shortcuts
+## Transforms

+Predefined transforms are expanded to larger numbers.

+- b -> millions,
+- m -> millions,
-Predefined shortcuts should be expanded to larger numbers. (m -> millions, k -> thousands.
-If a value of '2k' is entered by the user, the value should be expanded to 2000).
+- k -> thousands.

+ex: If a value of '2k' is entered by the user, the value is expanded to 2000.

 ## Validation